 Dairy Australia’s new managing director lends his perspective at a time when bold leadership is needed.
 But what does that look like for him?

 It’s difficult to quantify where the Australian industry is on antibiotic use and bobby calf management as the data doesn’t exist.
 We put the spotlight on these critical farm management issues with bold discussion about changing expectations and how to respond.
-Hosted by Dairy Australia’s acting manager of animal health, Dr Jo Coombe.
+Hosted by Dairy Australia’s Program Manager of Animal Heath and Fertility, Dr Jo Coombe.

-Dr Jo Coombe, acting manager of Animal Health at Dairy Australia sets the antibiotic scene and why we need to know more.
+Dr Jo Coombe, Program Manager of Animal Heath and Fertility at Dairy Australia sets the antibiotic scene and why we need to know more.

 Despite not having a handle on the mastitis management practises of every Australian dairy farmer, there are some who are doing it remarkably well and can demonstrate significant reduction in antibiotic use through astute management.
 Gippsland vet Dr Peter DeGaris and his client Peter Hanrahan share their story of practise change with the data to back it up.